-Year I Ended (in millions) January 2, 2010 January 3, 2009 Change % Change Research and development \$104.4 \$101.2 \$3.2 3.2% Percent of revenue 23.7% 24.3%
+Year Ended (in millions) January 3, 2009 December 29, 2007 Change % Change Research and development \$101.2 \$89.3 \$11.9 13.3% Percent of revenue 24.3% 26.5%

-The increase in research and development expense in fiscal 2009 was principally due to an increase of \$3.7 million for personnel-related expenses, including personnel costs associated with the acquisition of Integration Associates.
-The decrease in research and development expense as a percent of revenues is due to our increased sales.
+The increase in research and development expense in fiscal 2008 was principally due to (a) an increase of \$8.6 million for personnel-related expenses, (b) \$2.7 million of reduced occupancy and IT support costs during fiscal 2007, which were billed to NXP in connection with our transition services agreement (TSA) which has now expired, and (c) an increase of \$1.8 million for product introduction costs.
+These impacts were partially offset by increased foreign research credits and incentives of \$1.2 million in fiscal 2008.
+The decrease in research and development expense as a percent of revenues was due to our increased sales.